ian-bates-it/Install-Active-Directory-on-Windows-2022-Server/README.md

 # Chapter 3: Install Active Directory on Windows 2022 Server

-- On the Windows 2022 Server we will install Active Directory Domain Services using the `Server Manager's` `Add Roles and Features Wizard`
+- On the Windows 2022 Server we will install Active Directory Domain Services using the `Server Manager's` `Add Roles and Features Wizard`.
--
+- Then we will promote our Windows 2022 Server as a Domain Controller as part of the post-deployment configuration.
+- Finally, we will restart the server and log back into the server using our Domain\Username (`IanBates.com\Admin-DC`) instead of a simple username.

 ---